Introduction

 This is completely normal, and will not reoccur after compilation has finished.

-DXVK-Async patch by Sporif alleviates this problem thanks to making the compilation asynchronous
+DXVK-GPLAsync patch by Ph42oN and Sporif alleviates this problem thanks to making the compilation asynchronous

 Installation